California parking space law aims for affordable housing and climate change ‘win-win’

 “One of the interesting things about this bill and campaign is that the California Restaurant Association came on to support it, because entrepreneurs trying to open a storefront in a downtown are often hit with the need to find off-street parking,” Lane said.

-Although the bill was sponsored by Democrats, it passed it of a number of Republicans and , who spoke up on its behalf.
+Although the bill was sponsored by Democrats, it passed with the support of a number of Republicans and conservative policy intellectuals, who spoke up on its behalf.

-California policy experts say that the state’s struggle with climate change, which has recently caused extreme heat waves, droughts and wildfires among other disasters, has helped galvanize public support for efforts to cut back on driving.
+California policy experts say that the state’s struggle with climate change, which has recently caused extreme heat waves, droughts and wildfires, among other disasters, has helped galvanize public support for efforts to cut back on driving.

-“The crisis had become so great — both in terms of just built environment, vehicle miles traveled, and the interest in addressing climate change — that we’ve gotten some movement,” Lane said.
+“The crisis had become so great — both in terms of just built environment, vehicle miles traveled and the interest in addressing climate change — that we’ve gotten some movement,” Lane said.

-Experts still caution that California has to put many other policies in place, if it is to significantly reduce the amount its residents drive.
+Experts caution that California has yet to put many other policies in place if it is to reduce the amount its residents drive significantly.
 “It’s just one of the many steps we need to take,” Magavern said.
-“But this at least takes down one barrier and it removes a disincentive to transit-oriented development.
-It doesn’t guarantee that you’ll get transit-oriented development, but combined with other policies can move us in that direction.”
+“But this at least takes down one barrier, and it removes a disincentive to transit-oriented development.
+It doesn’t guarantee that you’ll get transit-oriented development, but combined with other policies, can move us in that direction.”